SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/revealing-and-explaining-package-scores.md

 </picture>

 If you have any feedback regarding the package score or suggestions on how we can improve it, we would love to hear your thoughts in our [discussion forum](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server/discussions/2591).
 We appreciate any contributions as we continue to enhance the package score system.

+As a final note to this post, I can't express how thankful I am to have had Dave as my mentor in the Swift Mentorship program.
+Contributing to this project under his guidance has been an incredible learning experience and I'm grateful for the knowledge, support, and inspiration he has provided me.
+Thank you Dave!